JankariTech/blog/src/assets/Playwright/Playwright-intro.md

 });

 ```
-After we've launched our browser we need to create a new browser context.
+After we've launched our browser, we need to create a new browser context.
 Playwright allows creating `incognito` browser contexts with `browser.newContext([options])` method.
 Each browser context has its page that provides methods to interact with a single tab in a browser.
 We can create a page with `context.newPage()` method.
-Similar to launching a browser we can set a lot of options while creating a `browser context` as well like screenshots, record video,  geolocation, and more, you can go through all of them [here](https://playwright.dev/docs/api/class-browser#browser-new-context).
-After we've finished with our operations we close the `page` and `context`.
+Similar to launching a browser we can set a lot of options while creating a `browser context` as well as screenshots, record video, geolocation, and more.
+You can go through all of them [here](https://playwright.dev/docs/api/class-browser#browser-new-context).
+After we've finished with our operations, we close the `page` and `context`.

 *Voila*, we're done with the configuration part.
 The whole `cucumber.conf.js` file looks like this :